tssmith1996-pmg/dateSelector/README.md

 To use the DateSelector visual, add it to your report canvas and connect it to the relevant data fields.
 Users can then use the visual to select a date range and filter data accordingly.

 ## Example
-A sample Power BI model with a detailed help page is provided [here.](https://github.com/o221/dateSelector/blob/main/dist/date%20sample.pbix)
+A sample Power BI model with a detailed help page is provided [here.](https://github.com/o221/dateSelector/blob/main/dist/date%20sample.pbix) Download it and open with Power BI Desktop.

 ## Version
 The current version of the DateSelector visual is v2023.05.05.